-For example, focusing the Senate's daily agenda (whether on nominations exclusively or trading off between nominations and legislative matters) represents one element of the context for Senate deliberations that these results do seem to highlight.
-They also seem to suggest that leadership in the Senate and possibly anticipation and preparations in the Executive could dramatically affect opportunism and therefore drive appointments politics rather than merely react to them.
-Including these elements into understanding senate deliberations would underscore how various processes could shape opportunities for support or expressions of reluctance.
-It would also reorient attention towards how the appointments process begins, when choices shape the context for opportunism, and how and when contemporaneous political leadership that manipulates that context could affect deliberations on judicial nominees and nominees in general.
+Our results point to the effects of the Senate's daily agenda (whether it focuses on nominations exclusively or trading off between nominations and legislative matters) and Senate leadership on appointments.
+They also seem to suggest that leadership, anticipation, and preparations in the executive could dramatically affect opportunism on the part of senators.
+Including these elements inour theories of Senate deliberations would underscore how various processes could shape opportunities for support or obstruction of appointments.
+It would also reorient attention toward how the appointments process begins, when choices shape the context for opportunism, and how and when contemporaneous political leadership that manipulates that context could affect deliberations on judicial nominees and nominees in general.